spatialthoughts/qgis-tutorials/source/docs/processing_graphical_modeler.rst

    The boxes can be moved and arranged by clicking on it and dragging it while holding the left mouse button.
-You can also use the scroll-wheel to zoom in and out in the model cavas.
+You can also use the scroll-wheel to zoom in and out in the model canvas.

 .. image:: /static/processing_graphical_modeler/images/6.png
    :align: center